ciskristof/HelloWorld/README.md

 HelloWorld
 ==========

 Try out the hub with thorsten
+and Christoph